tmst/ZodbDemo/DOCUMENTATION/INSTALL.md

 ```
 $>bin/develop update
 ```
 to update all the packages which have been downloaded.

+And of coures in the unlikely event that  you install multiple times, then your browser gets a key, but the server key is different.
+So you get a jwt error.